Clare Gilbert: Technical advisor

-Gilbert is a technical/scientific advisor to a number of organisations, including the WHO; USAID's Child Blindness Program; the International Pediatric Ophthalmology and Strabismus Council; the School Eye Health Rapid Assessment project, USAID; iHOPE, Welcome Trust, India; Velux Stiftung, Switzerland; Sightsavers; and the Vision Impact Institute.
+Gilbert has provided technical/scientific advice to a number of organisations, including the WHO; USAID's Child Blindness Program; the International Pediatric Ophthalmology and Strabismus Council; the School Eye Health Rapid Assessment project, USAID; iHOPE, Welcome Trust, India; Velux Stiftung, Switzerland; Sightsavers; and the Vision Impact Institute.
 She has been involved with a number of working groups for the IAPB and led the development of school eye health guidelines for low and middle-income countries.

-Gilbert also initiated and led a large-scale pilot projects for ROP and for diabetic retinopathy in India, supported by the Queen Elizabeth Diamond Jubilee Trust between 2012 and 2019.
+Between 2012 and 2019 Gilbert led a large-scale projects for ROP and for diabetic retinopathy in India, supported by the Queen Elizabeth Diamond Jubilee Trust and Standard Chartered Bank's Seeing is Believing program.